 The sensitivity of the configurations of experiments at FCC-hh discussed in this paper, together with the sensitivity of MATHUSLA, FACET and ANUBIS at the LHC is shown in Fig.~\ref{fig:sensitivities-comparison}, and for mid-$\eta$ configurations only in Fig.~\ref{fig:sensitivity-different-flavors}.
 At the lower bound of the sensitivities, the numerical results agree with the analytic estimates.
 At the upper bound, the scaling agrees with the qualitative estimate $U^{2}_{\text{upper}} \propto \langle E_{N}\rangle/l_{\text{min}}$, where $l_{\text{min}}$ is the minimal distance to the decay volume.

 Together with FACET@FCC, the mid-$\eta$ experiments would provide the opportunity to search for HNLs with mass up to $m_{N}\simeq 20\text{ GeV}$ produced by decays of $W$ bosons.
-In addition, at the lower bound, the sensitivity of mid-$\eta$ to HNLs from $W$ bosons is competitive to the sensitivity of FCC-ee.
+In addition, at the lower bound, the sensitivity of the mid-$\eta$ experiments to HNLs from $W$ bosons may be competitive to the sensitivity of FCC-ee.
 Indeed, the ratio of the number of events is

 Using the mid-$\eta_{2}$ experiment, for masses $m_{N}\lesssim 20\text{ GeV}$ one has $N_{\text{events}}^{W,\text{FCC-hh}}\approx 2.5\cdot 10^{13}$, $\epsilon_{\text{geom}}^{(W)}\approx 0.1$, $\langle E_{N}\rangle \approx 150\text{ GeV}$.
 Collecting these numbers, one has